Can You Play Electric Guitar Without an Amp? | 6 Methods

 Guitar Headphone Amplifier

-Some of these little devices also include effects and guitar amp, models.
-They make it sound like you already have that great rig!
 One such device is the Boss Waza Air headphone amp.
 This unit is quite handy as it provides a wireless interface.
-It uses spatial technology that tracks the movement of the phones.
+It uses spatial technology that tracks the movement of the headphones.

 Whenever you turn your head, the sound changes to make it seem like you are playing in a room with a tube amp stack!
 And while it’s a more expensive option for a headphone amplifier, it’s also one of, if not the best.